-The tell-tale symptoms of pink eye in babies are almost immediately clear, even if a parent’s idea of how to treat baby pink eye isn’t.
+The symptoms of pink eye in babies are almost immediately clear, even if a parent’s idea of how to treat baby pink eye isn’t.
 Also known as conjunctivitis, there are two forms that can manage to affect children: viral and bacterial.
 But regardless of what’s causing pink eye in babies, the condition is made apparent by eye irritation and the presence of goop.
 Lots and lots of goop.

 “Basically, any sort of discharge along the eyelashes could be concerning for pink eye,” says Dr. Aishwarya Deenadayalu of Portland, Oregon’s Metropolitan Pediatrics.
 “It’s yellowish-green most commonly… thick discharge that crusts the eye shut.”

 How to Diagnose and Treat Pink Eye